-Robust parsing[2] is a method for automatically providing the ability to complete a parse even in the presence of sections of input that cannot be interpreted.
-The original method for robust parsing involved a customized LL(1) algorithm to correct syntax errors in input by substituting or ignoring
+Robust parsing[3] is a method for automatically providing the ability to complete a parse even in the presence of sections of input that cannot be interpreted.
+The original method for robust parsing involved a customized LL(1) algorithm[4] to correct syntax errors in input by substituting or ignoring a minimal section of input to continue the parse.
+For example, when coming to a statement of an unrecognized form, the method might simply ignore the input symbols in the statement up to the next semicolon or other end marker.

 '''

 % Example of robust parsing in TXL

 % This time for C dialects with strange new statements

 include "C.Grm"

 % If all statement forms fail, fall throught to unknown

 redefine statement

-[unknown_statement]
+[unknown statement]

 end redefine

 % Accept anything at all before the next semicolon or brace

 define unknown statement

 [repeat not semicolon brace]

 end define

-define not semicolon brace
+define not_semicolon_brace

 [not ';] [not '}] [token] % any single token not ; or }

 % any keyword

 [key]

 end define

 '''

-Fig. 13.
+Fig. 14.
 Example of Robust Parsing in TXL